How to plan a funeral step-by-step

 Choose a time and place for the visitation service, which is a time when the family of the deceased makes itself available to friends and extended family members who want to express their sympathy.

-Provide information about deceased to newspaper to have an obituary created.
+Provide information about deceased to the newspaper to have an obituary created.
 An obituary is an article that announces a person has died and offers detailed biographical information.
-(For a complete list of details to provide, read Checklist: What to do when someone dies.)
+(For a complete list of details to provide, download the What to do when someone dies checklist.")

 Select speakers